parallaxinc/spin-standard-library/CONTRIBUTING.md

 *   Avoid excessive commenting; only comment individual lines of code when necessary.

+*   **Do** use long, descriptive variable names instead of short, ambiguous names.
+This makes code easier to understand and reduces the need for superfluous comments.

 *   **Do not** add licensing stubs or header information.
 This information is automatically added to software releases from the repository itself.